All Episodes

 Ladies and gentlemen, yesterday I was also disappointed to learn that Finance Committee Chairman Chuck Grassley, a Republican of Iowa, dropped from the new tax cut legislation the extension of tax cuts for capital gains and dividends beyond their expiration date of 2008.

-And unless extended, as Art Laffer and other distinguished economists will tell you, unless these capital gain rates, 15%, the dividends treatment is unless that lower rate is extended, the markets will assume a higher rate.
+And unless extended, as Art Laffer and other distinguished economists will tell you, unless these capital gain rates, 15 percent, the dividends treatment, unless that lower rate is extended, the markets will assume a higher rate.

 A flurry of capital sales and so forth will take place between now and 2008.

-But new investment in equipment and property and plants and of course in jobs would be deterred by the notion that a higher rate for Those monies would be uh would be expected after 2008.
+But new investment in equipment and property and plants and, of course, in jobs, would be deterred by the notion that a higher rate for those monies would be expected after 2008.

-And I know only about 24% of you, according to the National Polls, or 30-some percent, actually agreed that it's a prosperous economy.
+And I know only about 24 percent of you, according to the national polls, or 30-some percent, actually agree that it's a prosperous economy.

 I think some of you have actually become convinced that it never prospers unless a Democrat is in the White House.